Unity of the People (South Ossetia): 2024 election

 Unity of the People held its conference for the 2024 South Ossetian parliamentary election on April 12, 2024.
 At the conference, the party named five candidates to its party list; Alan Tekhov, Alan Dzhussoev, Mikhail Tedeev, Igor Kuleba, Mikhail Dogguzov, and Roman Kabisov.
 Additionally, the party named its candidates for the single-mandate districts; Ibrahim Kelekhsayev, Harry Tsandiata, Zaury Gabaraev, Inal Gabaraev, Sergey Tadtayev, Soslan Bestayev, Alan Khachyrov, Vladimir Kelekhsaev, Arthur Khugaev, Julia Babugidze, and Tinatin Khubulova.
 Before the election, the party's chairman Sergey Pukhaev listed the parties platform to the State Information Agency.
 Stating that the central part of the party's campaign was the claim that the state did not have a functioning system of checks and balances and instead operated largely at the whim of the president.
 Additionally Pukhaev stated that the party would seek to reduce the cost of mortgages and call for annexation into Russia.
 Pukhaev also called for reform to the voting system, reducing the 7% barrier to entry for the proportional vote, and returning to the mixed majority-proportional system pre-2019, where the entire parliament was determined by proportional vote.

 Going into the election, the party was part of the ruling minority government of Nykhaz with 3 seats in parliament.
 However, the party only got 918 votes in the proportional vote, or 4.2%, with another 961 votes in the single-mandate districts, winning no contests and losing all its seats.
+The party has gone on to become some of the most vocal critics of Nykhaz and their administration, especially after corruption allegations surfaced.
+On May 2, 2026, Vladimir Kelekhsaev, who has again taken leadership of the party, called on President Alan Gagloev to resign due to the corruption scandal.